Frequently Asked Questions

 Skimming pricing

-Skimming pricing involves setting high initial prices for a new or innovative product and gradually lowering the price over time.
+Skimming pricing involves setting high prices when a product is introduced and then gradually lowering the price over time.
 This strategy works well when there are few competitors in the market and the company knows they can capture high profits from early adopters before reducing the price to appeal to a larger customer base.

 Example: Technology companies like Sony use skimming pricing for products like gaming consoles, charging high prices initially and lowering them as the product ages.